mhd-sdk/haveibeenrocked/Readme.md

 This command will build and run the Docker containers for both the backend and frontend services.
 The app will be accessible on `http://localhost`.

 ## Contributing
-To facilitate development, the project includes a docker-compose file that sets up the necessary services. you can run it using the following command:
+To facilitate development, the project includes a second docker-compose file that sets up the necessary services. you can run it using the following command:

 ```bash
 mage DockerDev